Identification and adaptive control of a high-contrast focal plane wavefront correction system

 By definition, the entries of the regularization matrix are

-where the subscripts, $m$ and $l$, represent the column indices of the matrices.
+where the subscripts, $m$ and $l$, represent the column indices of the Jacobian bias matrices.
 Each column of $\Delta G$ gives the modeling errors of an actuator's influence, so $W_{m, l}$ indicates the covariance of Jacobian errors from the $m$-th and $l$-th actuators.
 In general, $W$ is a symmetric positive definite matrix with nearly all the entries non-zeros.

-The off-diagonal entries in $W$ disappear if different actuators are assumed to be uncoupled from each other.
+The off-diagonal entries in $W$ disappear if the modeling errors of different actuators are assumed to be unrelated from each other.
 EFC or SM with scalar regularization further assume that the covariance of errors from different actuators are identical.
 Thus, given that

 $W$ degrades to a scaled identify matrix,